a-sh-dev/mern_diy_grooming/README.md

 The online blog is a platform to share and find step-by-step DIY dog grooming instructions.
 The Notting Hill neighbourhood community and anyone interested in DIY dog grooming can access the blog.
 Additionally, professional groomers can contribute and promote their services, and when needed, registered users can then contact them through the blog.

-<sub> &darr;  Please check Part A for more information about the project and planning process.</sub>
+<sub> &darr;  Please check Part A below for more information about the project and planning process.</sub>

 ---